Category: New Year

 People are gradually waking up to the idea that we are not our thoughts; there is us, and there are the thoughts we think.
 In recent years, I have ‘woken-up’ personally i.e. I have begun to see the world with a different level of conscious awareness.

 It’s what makes the best novels great, the most captivating movies sell-out, the scenario in which the main character must pay the unthinkable cost for what they most desire.
-You read or watch, hoping they don’t choose the option that means if the same were true for you in your current situation (the one you’re watching through the lens of) you’d be screwed.
+You lean in, hoping they don’t choose the option that means if the same were true for you in your current situation you’d be screwed.